sls1005/FundamentalBrowser/README.md

 Fundamental Browser is a basic browser designed for running on Android.
 It is based on `WebView` and is intended to be developer-friendly.

-Although not originally designed for, it can also be used as a JavaScript interpreter, generalized (and programmable) intent sender and activity launcher.
+Although not originally designed for, it can also be used as a JavaScript interpreter (works offline), generalized (and programmable) intent sender and activity launcher.

+When used as a JavaScript interpreter, it can even work on platform API level 29 and above. (i.e. not subject to the W^X restriction, not at all, or at least not in technical aspects.)

+However, the functionality of this app will not exceed what it should have as a browser with built-in developer tools.
+(It is... was common for browsers to have a JavaScript console, wasn't it?)

 ### Screenshots